w3c-cg/threat-modeling/models/decentralized-identities.md

   - Also, delegation could be a crucial feature if the government generates a credential at the organizational level, which is then used by legal representatives (who are people).

 Another scenario is the use of a credential for authentication:
-- In contrast to what can happen with credentials in other identity models, where credentials are used primarily for authentication, it can be risky to use a credential issued by an issuer, to authenticate to a service that is not under the control of the issuer, as a malicious issuer could generate a parallel ad-hoc credential to authenticate.
-For example, it may''not be a good idea to log into your personal e-mail with a government-issued credential such as a passport.
+- In contrast to what can happen with credentials in other identity models, where credentials are used primarily for authentication, it can be risky to use a credential issued by an issuer to authenticate to a service that is not under the control of the issuer, as a malicious issuer could generate a parallel ad-hoc credential to authenticate.
+For example, it may not be a good idea to log into your personal e-mail with a government-issued credential such as a passport.

 ## What are we going to do about it?